hartwork/grub2-theme-preview/README.md

   --xorriso COMMAND     xorriso command (default: xorriso)

 arguments related to invokation of QEMU/KVM:
-  --no-kvm              Do not pass -enable-kvm to QEMU (and hence fall back
+  --no-kvm              do not pass -enable-kvm to QEMU (and hence fall back
                         to acceleration "tcg" which is significantly slower than KVM)

 debugging arguments:
-  --debug               Enable debugging output --plain-rescue-image  Use unprocessed GRUB rescue image with no theme
+  --debug               enable debugging output --plain-rescue-image  use unprocessed GRUB rescue image with no theme
                         patched in; useful for checking if a plain GRUB rescue image shows up a GRUB shell, successfully.
 ```